Bear markets – periods of falling stock prices – are painful for investors. Thankfully, these days the worst is soon over.

-The post What’s behind the exodus from Central America was first published on MoneyWeek.
+The post What’s behind the rise of populism in Europe? was first published on MoneyWeek.

-The post The charts that matter: the cracks in the market are showing was first published on MoneyWeek.
+The post The charts that matter: is the recessionary threat real or hype? was first published on MoneyWeek.

-The post The best way for investors to prepare for Brexit was first published on MoneyWeek.
+The post Probate fees rise was first published on MoneyWeek.

 MoneyWeek’s comprehensive guide to the best of this week’s share tips from the rest of the UK's financial pages.

 The post Share tips of the week was first published on MoneyWeek.

 Brazilian stocks have taken off since Jair Bolsonaro took office.
 But may return to earth just as quickly.

 The post Brazil trades on borrowed time was first published on MoneyWeek.